 That said, it doesn’t mean you shouldn’t supplement with beta-alanine.
 It just means you shouldn’t supplement only with beta-alanine if you really want to see improvements.

 The same can be said about most natural supplements.

 By themselves, individually, they are underwhelming.
 Take the right ones together, though, and the cumulative effects can become noticeable.

-For example, while beta-alanine may only improve your weightlifting performance by, let’s say, 3 to 5%, if you combine it with several other ingredients with similar effects, you’re now looking at a 15 to 20% boost in your workouts.
+For example, while beta-alanine may only improve your weightlifting performance by, let’s say, 3%, if you combine it with several other ingredients with similar effects, you could be looking at a 10% boost in your workout performance.

 The same goes for fat loss supplements.

-If you don’t get tingles, it doesn’t necessarily mean it isn’t working.
+If you don’t get tingles, that doesn’t necessarily mean the beta-alanine isn’t working.

 First, the reaction varies from person to person.